How to Pack for a Day Hike: Packing List & Tips (2026)

 Check Price on Amazon Check Price on Amazon

-You will need it in case it becomes dark outside and you’re still on the trail.
+You’ll need it in case you’re still on the trail after dark.

 #13 Bear spray